Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: The interior of Schwarzschild black hole

-and replacing these in the formula for $A_{a}^{i}$ above, one obtains the Ashtekar-Barbero connection.
-It turns out that in this case, there are only two independent components to $A_{a}^{i}$, traditionally called $b(T),\,c(T)$, and their conjugate momenta are called $p_{b}(T)$ and $p_{c}(T)$, here $T$ is a generic time parameter.
-More explicitly, one can write
+here $N$ represents the lapse function and $\text{sgn}(p_c)$ is the sign function.
+The Hamiltonian \eqref{eq:H-class-N} is written in terms of two independent components, traditionally called the connections $b(T),\,c(T)$, and their conjugate momenta are called densitized triads $p_{b}(T)$ and $p_{c}(T)$, with $T$ as a generic time parameter.

-where $\tau_{i}$ are the basis of $su(2)$ algebra.
-Given the topology $\mathbb{R}\times\mathbb{S}^{2}$ of the spatial sector of the model, in order to prevent the integral involved in the computation of the symplectic structure in $\mathbb{R}$, one needs to restrict the radial part to an auxiliary length $L_{0}$ which restricts the volume of the integration to $V_{0}=a_{0}L_{0}$, where $a_{0}$ is the area of the 2-sphere $\mathbb{S}^{2}$ in $L_{0}\times\mathbb{S}^{2}$ \cite{Ashtekar}.
-This is possible due to homogeneity of the model since one can take the limit of $L_{0}\to\infty$ at the end.
-Clearly, none of the physical results should depend on $L_{0},\,a_{0}$ or their rescalings.

-Substituting these into the full Hamiltonian of gravity, \eqref{ec.
-H. pr.}, written in Ashtekar-Barbero connection variables, one obtains the symmetry reduced Hamiltonian constraint adapted to this model as \cite{Ashtekar}